Argyraspides/Telos/README.md

 This is the source code for a highly improved version of my previous physics engine, which will also be able to run on any modern browser through the Emscripten toolchain (compilation into WebAssembly).
 It uses the SDL2 graphics library for graphics output and ImGui for the UI.
-Upon completion, you may use the engine on my website [here](https://gaugamela.me). some boilerplate SDL2 code are provided if you wish to build from source.
+Upon completion, you may use the engine on my website [here](https://gaugamela.me).

 If you are using VSCode to check out the project, I have included the .vscode folder to take care of IntelliSense and all necessary include directories for both the emcc and gcc compiler for you :)